Wambita/triangle-tracker/README.md

 ## Known Bugs
 There are no known Bugs
 ## Technologies Used
-i used HTML to create the website and CSS to style the website. i used visual studio code to create the portfolio readme I used JavaScript to write the code that will enable the application program to run
+* I used HTML to create the website and CSS to style the website.
+* I used visual studio code to create the portfolio readme
+* I used JavaScript to write the code that will enable the application program to run
 ## Support and contact details
 contact this number if you have any issues: 0722846189
 email: wambitafana@gmail.com